OscarEscamilla/OscarEscamilla/README.md

 - 🔭 I am currently working on Android Development

-- 🌱 I am currently learning ** Modern Android Development, Jetpack Library and React **
+- 🌱 I am currently learning ** Testing in Android Development and Clean Arquitecture **

 - 👯 I am looking to collaborate in a team where I develop my skills and contribute my highest level